 Cons:

-• Limited number of published landing pages allowed with core plan
+• A limited number of published landing pages are allowed with the core plan

 • Expensive for marketers or agencies with lower budgets